testamongus/testing.github.io/README.md

 scratch-gui modified for use in [TurboWarp](https://turbowarp.org/) then modified for use in [PenguinMod](https://penguinmod.github.io/penguinmod.github.io/) then modified for use in [Snail IDE](https://github.com/Snail-IDE/snail-ide.github.io) 😀
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/snail-ide/snail-ide.github.io/)

+Snail IDE: src/lib/default-project/penguin.svg is based on [Twemoji](https://twemoji.twitter.com/) and is licensed under CC BY 4.0 https://creativecommons.org/licenses/by/4.0/
 ## Setup

 See https://docs.turbowarp.org/development/getting-started to setup the complete TurboWarp environment.